JennyCloud/Azure-Zero-to-Hero/Azure-Lab-Portfolio-AZ104/03-Automation/Deploy-a-VM-CloudShell/README.md

-# Lab 3: Deploy a VM using Cloud Shell
+# Lab: Deploy a VM using Cloud Shell

 ## Objective
 Deploy a Windows Server 2019 VM in Azure using Cloud Shell, configure secure access via Azure Bastion, and test network connectivity.